Best Native Plants for Clay Soil

 Virginia Rye (Elymus virginicus)

 Spotted Joe-pye provides a strong structural presence in gardens.
-The large clusters of pink flowers draw in pollinators from far and wide.
+The large clusters of pink flowers stand tall over the garden and draw in pollinators from far and wide.
 They prefer moist areas but will grow in most gardens where the soil doesn't dry out completely.

 Michigan Lily (Lilium michiganense)